-REAPER was available at the time I’ve started to self-study music composition and production back in 2008. but I had then without any doubt choosed Pro Tools 7 LE instead.
+REAPER was available at the time when I’ve started to self-study music composition and production in 2008. but I had without any doubt chosen Pro Tools 7 LE instead.
 First of all, this came bundled with my first audio interface (Mbox 2 Mini) and I’ve also thought it would be beneficial to learn to work in an industry standard program.
 And REAPER simply wasn’t as mature back then.
 However, things had changed significantly in the last few years and REAPER is now not only a viable alternative to programs like Pro Tools, Cubase, Logic and Digital Performer - it is superior to them in many ways.

 Reason #1: Price